emgbench/emgbench-read-the-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+EMGBench documentation
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**EMGBench** is a Python library for benchmarking machine learning algorithms on a variety of electromyography gesture datasets for out-of-distribution generalization and adaptation.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+The main project webpage is located at `https://emgbench.github.io/`.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.